 - I can describe how taking responsibility for my services will benefit me.

 - I am interested in managing the help that I need so I can live in the community.

 - I can write out a plan, on my own or with help, for the activities that help me stay in the community.

-- I can take on the responsibility as an employer of finding, hiring, and managing workers myself or if someone helped me.
+- I can take on the responsibility as an employer, including finding, hiring, and managing workers, or I can do so if someone helps me.